-- A reducible hernia is one in which the hernia contents can be gently pushed back into the abdominal cavity. - An incarcerated hernia is irreducible, meaning that the hernia sac contents are "stuck" outside the abdomen. - A strangulated hernia refers to an incarcerated hernia in which the entrance to the hernia sac or "neck" is constricted, limiting blood supply to the sac contents and ultimately resulting in tissue necrosis, bowel infarction, and perforation.
-This condition is a life-threatening emergency requiring immediate surgery.
+- A reducible hernia is one in which the hernia contents can be gently pushed back into the abdominal cavity. - An incarcerated hernia is irreducible, meaning that the hernia sac is "stuck" outside the abdomen. - A strangulated hernia refers to an incarcerated hernia in which the trapped bowel twists on itself, obstructing blood flow and ultimately causing bowel infarction and perforation.
+These conditions are life-threatening emergencies requiring immediate surgery.